sourcegraph/handbook/content/people-ops/hiring.md

    - There are two interviewers in each interview so that we can better detect and compensate for misunderstandings during the interview and biases in the written feedback after the interview.
    - Interviewers take written notes during the interview so there is an objective record of the interview that can be referenced when making a hiring decision.
    - All interviewers submit written feedback independently before being able to see feedback from other interviewers.
-   - We maintain a consistent hiring decision process for all candidates.
+   - We maintain a consistent hiring [decision process](#decision-making-process) for all candidates.

+## Decision making process

+We review each candidate at each stage of our hiring pipeline (e.g. application, phone screen, interviews, references) to determine if we want to move the candidate to the next stage.
+Here are some things that we consider:

+- Applications
+    - Does this candidate meet all qualifications for the role they are applying for?
+    - Does this candidate's resume and application effectively communicate their skills, accomplishments, and a genuine interest in Sourcegraph?
+    - How do this candidate's skills, accomplishments, and interest in Sourcegraph compare to other candidates or our current team?
+    - What makes this candidate's application stand out and excite us about moving forward with interviews?
+- Interviews
+    - Does this candidate have the skills and experience that we are looking for?
+    - How do this candidate's skills, accomplishments, and interest in Sourcegraph compare to other candidates or our current team?
+    - What makes us excited about hiring this candidate?

-## Sharing feedback
+## Sharing interview feedback

 We don't share specific reasons or feedback if we decide not to move forward in our hiring process with a candidate.

-We can only interview and hire a finite number of people in a given amount of time, so we move forward with only a few of the best candidates at each stage of our hiring pipeline.

-Ultimately, each hiring decision is a complex one based on many inputs.
+It would be nice if we could give feedback like this, but we don't do this today.
+Why?

+- The written feedback that we collect during our interview process is intended for an internal audience.
+We don't ask our interviewers to spend time and effort packaging their feedback in a way that can be delivered directly to candidates.
+- Adequately summarizing all interview feedback for a candidate is challenging and time consuming.
+We choose to spend our time focusing on delivering developmental feedback to our existing teammates.

 ## Respecting time

 Interviewing requires time and effort, both for us and for candidates.
-If we determine that we won't be moving forward in our hiring process before a candidate has completed all interviews, then we will cancel the remaining interviews to be respectful of the candidate's time.
+If we determine that we won't be moving forward in our hiring process before a candidate has completed all interviews, then we will cancel the remaining interviews to be respectful of both the candidate's and interviewers' time.